biobenkj/MMG434/docs/source/dayone.rst

 #.
 Once this is done, move the folder to your desktop.

-.. note:: Trimmomatic runs on Java.
-Go `here <http://www.java.com/en/>`_ and click on "Download" and download the latest version of Java for your computer. **Trimmomatic will not run unless you have Java installed**.

 #.
 Open the Trimmomatic folder on your desktop and navigate to the folder called **adapters**.

 #.
 Drag and drop the file **TruSeq3-SE.fa** out of the adapters subfolder and into the main **Trimmomatic** folder.
-The list of files in the main folder will like be: an adapters folder, LICENSE, trimmomatic-0.32.jar, and TruSeq3-SE.fa.
+The list of files in the main folder will likely be: an adapters folder, LICENSE, trimmomatic-0.32.jar, and TruSeq3-SE.fa.

 #.
 You should be all set for installing this software!

+.. note:: Trimmomatic runs on Java.
+Go `here <http://www.java.com/en/>`_ and click on "Download" and download the latest version of Java for your computer. **Trimmomatic will not run unless you have Java installed**.

 .. _fastqc: